eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 ### Metadata configuration

 Variable: `ISSUER_METADATA_PREFERRED_CLIENT_STATUS_PERIOD`
-Description: Duration of the preferred client status period.
+Description: Preferred Client Status maintenance period.
 Can not be less than 31 days.
 Default value: `P31D`

 You can configure the display objects of the Credential Issuer Metadata of PID Issuer, using the following